VirtusLab/scala-cli/website/docs/reference/cli-options.md

 If the entry is a password, print the password value rather than how to get the password

+#### `--password-value`

+If the entry is a password, save the password value rather than how to get the password

 #### `--unset`

 Remove an entry from config